symfund/ma35d1-build-environment/README.md

 source /path/to/setup_ma35d1.sh
 ```

-**build.done** is a persistent file, indicating that bitbake has downloaded all the source packages the image requires.
+**${YP}/build/build.done** is a persistent file, indicating that bitbake has downloaded all the source packages the image requires.
 To download all the packages without actually building image, issue the following command
 ```
 $ bitbake core-image-minimal -c fetchall
 ```